 Of all the Big 5 African mammals—lion, leopard, elephant, Cape buffalo, and rhinoceros—seeing the "king of the jungle" in the wild is a special thrill, whether you’re observing a choreographed hunt or listening to a fearsome roar.
 Yet no animal’s ferocity can combat the human-created threats of poaching and habitat loss, which causes concern for safari guides like Trip Experience Leader Emanual Munisi.

-As he shares in the video above, since 1900, the global lion population has dropped dramatically from around 200,000 to just 30,000.
+Since 1900, the global lion population has dropped dramatically from around 200,000 to just 30,000.
 But he has hope for the survival of the species.
 "There has been an increased focus on conservation," he says.
 "The government has employed more park rangers and pays them good salaries and incentives."

 But in countries like Tanzania, where humans must learn to coexist alongside wildlife, cooperation from government officials and park employees is only the beginning.
 "Education has helped bring awareness amongst the communities around conservation areas," he says, noting that locals understand the economic benefit of healthy wildlife populations.
 "There is employment for locals through construction of lodges and camps, and this is because of travelers who come see the species."